-- Check box "b" on Line 38b.

-- Complete Section D, Lines 31 through 36 on the back of your Delaware return.

-- Enter the amount from Line 36 on Line 38.

-- Attach a copy of Delaware Schedule A. d
+- a.
+Check box "b" on Line 38b. - b.
+Complete Section D, Lines 31 through 36 of your Form PIT-NON. - c.
+Enter the amount from Line 36 on Line 38. - d.
+Attach a copy of Form PIT-NSA.

 NOTE: If you claimed a standard deduction on your federal return, you may still elect to itemize your deductions on the Delaware return.
-In this case, complete and attached Delaware Schedule A.
+In this case, complete and attach Form PIT-NSA.

-Additional Standard Deduction
+Line 39 Additional Standard Deduction